dh-notes/dhnotes/tutorials/python/python.md

 ## What is a programming language?

-control structures + data types + built-in functions + syntax + interpreter
+control structures + data types + standard library + syntax + interpreter

 ## Why Python